rabinderFuturescape/Member_Staff_Flutter/INTEGRATION_GUIDE.md

 - Verify that the authentication token is correctly passed to the Member Staff module
 - Check that the token is valid and not expired
 - Ensure the token includes the required member context
+- Verify that the JWT token structure matches what the API expects
+- Check that the public key used for JWT verification is correct

 #### 2. API Connection Issues